Is It Safe to Cruise? Cruise Critic readers Feel Safe Cruising Now

 Meet the Survey Group

 Over 92% of respondents self-reported being between the ages 35 and 79.
-The majority of all cruisers who participated reported having taken between 10 to 24 cruises in their lifetime, while nearly a third said they cruised more casually, having taken between four to nine cruises in their lifetime.
+The majority of all cruisers who participated reported having taken between 10 to 24 cruises in their lifetime, while nearly a third said they cruised more casually, having taken between four to nine cruises.